Prathamesh72003/NewsPilot/README.md

 <ol>
 <li>Open the NewsPilot app on your Android device.</li>
 <li>Select one of the three categories: financial, sports, or entertainment.</li>
-<li>Optionally, enter additional parameters such as country, category, or from date to refine your search.</li>
+<li>Optionally, you can enter additional parameters such as country, category, or from date to get customized news category or refine your search.</li>
 <li>Tap the "Read News" button to fetch news articles.</li>
 <li>Browse through the articles by swiping up or down.</li>
 <li>Tap on an article to read it in detail.</li>